Find The Best Insurance

 Employers define their eligibility requirements in a SEP IRA’s plan document, which lays out the details of the plan.
 We’ll talk about that document more when we talk about how to establish a SEP IRA.

 And while a SEP IRA is a type of IRA, it’s important to note that your contribution limit applies to your total contributions to a SEP IRA and any defined contribution plans, such as a 401(k).
-So if you also contribute to a 401(k), 403(b), profit-sharing plan, or a money purchase plan, the total you can contribute across all those accounts is $56,000.
+So if you also contribute to a 401(k), 403(b), profit-sharing plan, or a money purchase plan, the total you can contribute across all those accounts is $56,000 for the year, and will be $57,000 in 2020.

-Conversely, contributions to a SEP IRA do not count against your annual IRA contribution limit ($6,000 for 2019).
+Conversely, contributions to a SEP IRA do not count against your annual IRA contribution limit ($6,000 for 2019 and 2020).
 That means you could potentially make a maximum contribution to a SEP IRA and then to a separate Roth IRA if you wanted.

 You may want to consider a SEP IRA because they are easy to create and maintain.
 Administrative costs are low and aside from sole proprietors, you don’t have to do much — if any — reporting to the IRS.
 For example, contributions are not included on an employee’s W-2 form the way 401(k) contributions are.